-Blood flow restriction (BFR) training is a type of physical therapy treatment.
-It focuses on helping patients improve muscle strength while lifting lighter loads to reduce stress on the body.
+Blood flow restriction (BFR) training is a type of physical therapy treatment that focuses on helping patients improve muscle strength while lifting lighter loads to reduce stress on the body.

 Traditionally, lifting heavy weights is the best way to improve muscle strength.
 However, if you suffer from a chronic pain condition or you’re recovering from surgery, you may find the traditional strength-building technique causes more pain than you can handle.

-BFR training works by altering blood flow to and from the body part you’re working out.
-The team at MPOWER Performance Institute uses various tools that help maintain the inflow of oxygen-rich blood to the area while decreasing the outflow of oxygen-poor blood.
+BFR training alters the blood flow to and from the body part that you’re working out.
+The team at MPOWER Physical Therapy uses various tools that help maintain the inflow of oxygen-rich blood to the area while decreasing the outflow of oxygen-poor blood.

 When you lift weights to build muscle, your body undergoes many physiological changes to improve muscle strength, including: